Almost everybody wants to go to Europe. It’s a dream that most people have.

 If you were to ask locals what their favorite thing about living in Belgrade is, then it’s most likely that they will say it’s the view of both rivers.
 Belgrade is the city where two rivers meet.
 The Danube and the Sava meet in the city center, and it makes for a spectacular sight.

-Upon your arrival in Belgrade, it’s necessary to simply sit down and just watch the sunset from the Kalemegdan.
+Upon your arrival in Belgrade, we recommend simply sitting down and watching the sunset from the Kalemegdan.
 This will seriously change your life and your perspective; that’s how beautiful it is.

 Looking at the Lifestyle in Belgrade